jaredhendrickson13/pfsense-api/docs/INSTALL_AND_CONFIG.md

 run pfSense.
 It's recommended to follow Netgate's [minimum hardware requirements](https://docs.netgate.com/pfsense/en/latest/hardware/minimum-requirements.html).

 !!!
 Warning
-    - The package is currently not compatible with 32-bit builds of pfSense.
-It is recommended to use the [legacy v1 package](https://github.com/jaredhendrickson13/pfsense-api/tree/legacy) for 32-bit systems.
+    - The package is currently not supported on 32-bit architectures (i386) like the Netgate 3100 (SG-3100).
     - While the package should behave identically on 64-bit architectures other than amd64, automated testing only covers amd64 builds of pfSense CE.
 Support on other architectures is not guaranteed.